 Staff Finding: The Planning Commission may require dedication of land and easements and may specify conditions or modifications to the tentative plan as necessary to ensure compliance with city regulations per this standard.
 Staff finds the proposal will require the dedication of right-of-way for the public roads included within the subdivision.
-Further discussion of dedications, easements, and conditions of approval are found in the relevant sections of this final order.
+All lots included within the subdivision will include a 7-foot public utility easement across the frontage.